This month’s issue of The Watering Hole is inspired by this quote from Dead Poets Society:

 For those who’ve mastered the basics and have additional money to invest, it may be time to learn about alternative investments.
 The Darwinian Doctor goes over the basics of hedge funds in What’s a hedge fund?
 I interview a hedge fund manager to find out.

-Gather around the watering hole with us next month for some new material!
+Gather around the watering hole with me next month for some new material!